volt-software/Ichor/README.md

     * Opentracing?
 Jaeger?
 * Docker integration/compilation
 * "Remote" services, where services are either in a different thread or a different machine
-* Code generator for remote communication boilerplate
+* Code generator to reduce boilerplate
 * ...

 # Benchmarks